CharlesAMoss/epic_Registrar_part2/README.md

 ##### An app to store and retrieve university students and courses, 2015 August 25st

-#### By Timothy White and Ike Mattice
+#### By Timothy White & Ike Mattice & Charles A Moss & Tyler Deem

 ## Description

 Using PHP, SQL, and Silex, this app will create a database to store the names of students and the courses they are enrolled in.
 This app will also display all students within a course.

 ## Setup